aditya-jha13/SfM-3DReconstruction/README.md

 ## About

-The first step in the SfM pipeline is `Feature Matching` where we find and match the features between each pair of images which is later udes to find the relative transformation between the images.
+The first step in the SfM pipeline is `Feature Matching` where we find and match the features between each pair of images which is later used to find the relative transformation between the images.
 In the second step, we `estimate motion` between the images and `triangulate` the matched points in 3D space.
 The major functions used in this step are `cv::findEssentialMat`, `cv::recoverPose` and `cv::triangulatePoints`.